davida26/projectx/README.md

 - `storybook` – starts storybook dev server
 - `storybook:build` – build production storybook bundle to `storybook-static`
 - `prettier:write` – formats all files with Prettier

+## Jest

+- Testing can be executed using the scrpt `yarn run jest ` in CLI
+- Jest VSCode Extension with monorepo project configuration